lcgcastro96/nd0821-c3-starter-code/model_card_template.md

 Random Forest Classifier.
 Performs binary classification, using census data, on whether an individual has an income superior (or not) to 50K USD.

 ## Intended Use
-Not applicable.
+Model intended for educational use.

 ## Training Data
 Census Bureau data, publicly available.

 ## Evaluation Data
-Small split from the same Census Bureau data.
+Small split of 20% from the same Census Bureau data mentioned above.

 ## Metrics
 Precision = ~73,20%